dinhomathias/Amc/[DRAFT]-JobQueue-v5.md

 >>> j.put(Job(callback_30, 30.0, repeat=False))
 ```

-Because you didn't prevent the auto-start of the job queue this time, it will start processing its jobs.
-You should receive the message from `callback_minute` now, and in thirty seconds you should receive the message from `callback_30`.
+In thirty seconds you should receive the message from `callback_30`.

 If you are tired of receiving a message every minute, you can temporarily disable a job or even completely remove it from the queue: